 Experienced Child Custody Counsel

 In divorce, post-divorce litigation and paternity matters, no issue can be more contentious than child custody and parenting time.
-If you need help resolving the often complex and emotional issues around child custody, visitation rights, and child support in western Michigan, I can help.
+If you need help resolving the often complex and emotional issues around child custody, parenting time rights, and child support in western Michigan, I can help.

 In Michigan it is essential that you are represented in child-custody and parenting-time matters.
 The differing statutes, case law, and legal standards apply equally to parties who choose to be unrepresented.
 In many instances if a person attempts to handle their custody or parenting-time case without a lawyer, the damage cannot be undone.
 You do not have to hire our firm, but you must hire someone.